Inspiration – short Stories to touch your heart

 God gave His son 2,000 years ago to die on the cross.
 Much like the auctioneer, His message today is: “The son, the son, who’ll take the son?”
 Because, you see, whoever takes the Son gets everything.

-[This story is similar to other stories of someone inheriting everything when buying the portrait of the son, eg from 1954 a young boy’s nurse bought his portrait then found the father’s will in the back lining and inherited the estate.
+[This story is similar to other stories of someone inheriting everything when buying the portrait of the son, eg from 1954 the nurser of a young boy who died bought his portrait then found the father’s will in the back lining and inherited the estate.
 The meaning of the story remains powerful.]

 5 What would you do?